 Class IV Watercourse: A man-made watercourse, usually for the purpose of downstream domestic, agricultural, hydroelectric supply, or other beneficial use.

-Heavy equipment: Large mechanical or mechanized equipment such as bulldozers, tractors, skidders, backhoes, excavators, and other equipment and vehicles that can significantly disturb vegetation and soil, and have increased risk of impacts such as unintentional vegetation loss, soil compaction, and soil erosion.
+Heavy equipment: Large mechanical or mechanized equipment such as bulldozers, tractors, skidders, backhoes, excavators, and other equipment and vehicles that can significantly disturb vegetation and soil and have increased risk of impacts such as unintentional vegetation loss, soil compaction, and soil erosion.

 In-kind: A resource of a similar structural and functional type to the impacted resource.

+Local responsibility area: Cities, urban areas, agricultural lands, and portions of the desert where the local government is responsible for wildfire protection, as identified in the California Board of Forestry and Fire Protection’s State Responsibility Area Viewer available at: https://bof.fire.ca.gov/projects-and-programs/state-responsibility-area-viewer/

 Manual removal or management: Activities conducted on foot with handheld tools, including handheld power tools or equipment such as chainsaws, trimmers, and edgers.
 Activities include limbing, cutting, trimming, and weed whipping.